BattleTalent/community-docs/website/docs/getting-started/2-tutorial-quick-start.md

 Yes, you should use version 2019.4.12f

 ### What can we mod right now?
-Officially weapons, spells, maps, skins, enemies, friends, traps.
+Officially weapons, spells, maps, skins, enemies, friends, traps, songs.
-Unofficially we can also mod songs, and props.
+Unofficially we can also mod props for a prop gun spell.